Spanish Maquis: Resistance

-On 11 October 1940 the Vichy regime started the Companies of Foreign Workers (Compagnies de Travailleurs Etrangers, CTE), which permitted prisoners to leave the concentration camps, if they would go to work in factories.
+On 11 October 1940 the Vichy regime started the Companies of Foreign Workers (Compagnies de Travailleurs Etrangers, CTE), which permitted prisoners to leave the concentration camps to work in factories.
 This increased the possibilities of escape.
 Shortly afterwards, the Vichy regime established the Obligatory Work Service (Service du travail obligatoire, STO) for French citizens, with similar objectives: to provide manual labor to armament factories and the construction of the Atlantic Wall.

 Those French who were released through the STO began to escape to the forests and mountains, where they came together with Spanish who escaped from the CTE.
 The French escapees were mainly civilians, rather than remnants of the defeated French army.
-From this time, the French term "maquis" began to be used to refer to the camps, and "maquisards" for those that occupied them.
+From this time, the French term "maquis" began to be used to refer to the camps, and "maquisards" for the people who occupied them.

 Formation of the AGE

-Some of the Spanish refugees joined French resistance groups, while others formed autonomous groups.
+Some Spanish refugees joined French resistance groups, while others formed autonomous groups.
 In April 1942 a meeting of several Spanish combat groups decided to take the name of the XIV Cuerpo del Ejército de Guerrilleros Españoles, considering themselves the Corps' successors.

-In May 1944 the XIV Corps re-formed as the Agrupación de Guerrilleros Españoles (AGE, roughly Spanish Guerrilla Group), because they consisted for the most part of Spanish combatants on French soil.
+In May 1944 the XIV Corps re-formed as the Agrupación de Guerrilleros Españoles (AGE, roughly 'Spanish Guerrilla Group'), because they consisted for the most part of Spanish combatants on French soil.
 This conveyed the group's distancing from the Francs-Tireurs et Partisans (FTP), the armed branch of the French Communist Party, with whom they had previously worked closely.
-By this time, the Spanish resistors had participated in numerous armed actions against the German army, even liberating various populations in the south of France.
+By this time, the Spanish resistors had participated in numerous armed actions against the German army, even liberating various populations in southern France.

-The numbers of Spanish combatants in the ranks of the Resistance vary quite a bit amongst sources, but in general they accept a number around 10,000.
+Sources vary quite a bit concerning the numbers of Spanish combatants in the ranks of the Resistance, but in general they accept a number around 10,000.
 After the German army was driven from France, Spanish maquis returned their focus to Spain.